Information for International Applicants

 Connecticut Department of Public Health (Radiologic Sciences)

-The Connecticut Department of Health does not require approval to offer the AS to BS in Radiologic Sciences degree completion program to students located in Connecticut.
+Ohio State may offer the online AS to BS in Radiologic Sciences degree completion program to students located in Connecticut.

 Medical Laboratory Science